Try the Tech Built AI Diagnostic Assistant for Free — Join the Nation

 1. Confirm the symptom: Pulsation during braking = rotor issue.
 Pulsation at all times (brake or not) = tire, wheel, or drivetrain vibration — different diagnosis.

-2. Identify which axle: Pulsation in the brake PEDAL = front rotors (pedal is hydraulically connected to front calipers more directly).
+2. Identify which axle: Pulsation in the brake PEDAL = usually front rotors — the fronts do most of the braking work and develop thickness variation more often, and front DTV transmits to both the pedal and the steering wheel.
 Pulsation in the SEAT or body = rear rotors.
 Steering wheel shake during braking = front.

 3. Scan with a thermal camera after a test drive — compare all four rotors.
 Hot rotor on one side with a cool rotor on the other = caliper issue, not rotor.

 4. Measure DTV with a micrometer at 8+ points around the rotor.
-More than 0.0005" variation = the cause of the pulsation.
+More than the OEM spec (typically only 0.0005" to 0.001" maximum) = the cause of the pulsation.

 5. Measure lateral runout with a dial indicator.
 More than 0.002" = the root cause that created the DTV.